What to know about Mayfair

 So, what will you get for your money buying in Mayfair?

-From its Marylebone & Mayfair office in Charles Street, estate agents Marsh & Parsons sells flats and houses at prices running into several millions of pounds, however, we also sell one-bedroom pied-a-terres starting from just under £500,000.
+From its Marylebone & Mayfair office in Baker Street, estate agents Marsh & Parsons sells flats and houses at prices running into several millions of pounds, however, we also sell one-bedroom pied-a-terres starting from just under £500,000.

 The type of property for sale in Mayfair is varied and ranges from studios, to mansion blocks on world famous garden squares, and from quaint mews houses to townhouses.
 A typical townhouse in Mayfair can cost from £3 million up to as much as £20 million.Read more